kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

                port: 3541
 ```

 Here the *initialDelaySeconds* and *periodSeconds* will mean that the probe is sent 10 seconds after the container is up and every 5 seconds after that.
-Now if we change the tag to v2 and apply it the result will look like this:
+Now if we change the tag to v2 and apply it, the result will look like this:

 ```console
 $ kubectl apply -f deployment.yaml